CMS-ETROC/ETROC-Analysis/TestBeam/condor_at_lxplus/README.md

 ```
 python utils/merge_feathers.py -d <INPUT_DIR> -n <NUMBER_OF_MERGE> --dryrun
 ```
+- The script knows the base path `/eos/user/n/name/`
-- `-d` option: absolute path to the input directory.
+- `-d` option: remaining path to the input directory.
 - `-n` option: number of files for a single group.
 - `--dryrun` option: if this argument is included, merge will not happen but showing the number of groups after merging.